 ...Some obscure... because youthful curiosity insists on going into dark corners ...

-Long before I started reading Tom Clancy I had, like every English boy then, been reading all the Alistair Maclean books, and other such war stories of the same style.
-They all depicted the war in a very heroic patriotic manner and always from an allied forces perspective.
-The Brits and the Americans were always the heroes and the Germans always the bad guys and of course I wasn't aware,at the time, that Germany actually had a resistance movement and that the subtle and ambiguous manoeuvres of Germany's "Official" Counter-Espionage/Counter-Intelligence service, the Abwehr, sometimes served to the Allied cause to best suit their own ends!
-Strangely enough, it was around the same that I started reading JRR Tolkien's Lord of the rings I also started reading the works of a Danish author.
-This Danish
+Long before I started reading Tom Clancy, I had, like every English boy then, been reading all the Alistair MacLean books and other such war stories of the same style.
+They all depicted the war in a very heroic, patriotic manner and always from an Allied Forces perspective.
+The Brits and the Americans were always the heroes and the Germans always the bad guys, and of course I wasn't aware, at the time, that Germany actually had a resistance movement and that the subtle and ambiguous manoeuvres of Germany's "Official" Counter-Espionage/Counter-Intelligence service, the Abwehr, sometimes served the Allied cause to best suit their own ends.
+Strangely enough, it was around the same time that I started reading JRR Tolkien's The Lord of the Rings that I also started reading the works of a Danish author.
+This Danish author turned my vision of the 2nd World War upside down, and at the age of 19 or 20, my blind faith in all things "Authority" got rattled.
+NB.
+Sven Hassel became a minor cult figure in the 60s and 70s.
+Personally I bought all his books during the 70s, starting with "March Battalion" before the vagaries of life made me part with them and turn a page, so to speak.
+It was only very recently, and in the course of research for a website I'd created, "PlanetWaves133, a site consecrated to militaria, that I came across reference to the Wehrmacht's disciplinary regiments.
+For more, unofficial, info concerning Sven Hassel, here's a website that might be interesting to fans:http://www.svenhassel.info/ |

 ||